Jack Antonoff: Lana Del Rey

-Shadow of the City
+Shadow of the City Festival

-In 2015, Antonoff started his own music festival called Shadow of the City.
-The festival takes place annually at The Stone Pony Summer Stage in Asbury Park, New Jersey.
-Shadow of the City is a one-day festival with only one stage, making it different from other music festivals.
-Money from each ticket sold is donated to The Ally Coalition, an organization founded by Antonoff and his sister Rachel.
-The 2018 and most recent lineup included Antonoff and his band Bleachers, Hayley Kiyoko, Julien Baker, Turnover, Beach Slang, Clams Casino, and Ex Reyes.
-Other past performers include Charli XCX, the 1975, Khalid, Carly Rae Jepsen, Bishop Briggs, BØRNS and more.
-In addition to musical performances, the festival conducts dunk tank and Mario Kart tournaments to benefit The Ally Coalition.
+In 2015, Antonoff started his own music festival called Shadow of the City, which raises funding for The Ally Coalition.
+Antonoff told Rolling Stone he wanted to start the festival because, "I grew up in New Jersey and lived there for 28 years.
+New Jersey is part of who I am.
+I’ve always thought that it’s the perfect place for a festival."
+In an interview published in the book New Jersey Fan Club, Antonoff says he wants to bring his audience closer to New Jersey as it really is.

+The first festival, held on September 19, 2015 at The Stone Pony in Asbury Park, NJ, featured Charli XCX, Vic Mensa, the Front Bottoms, MisterWives, Cults, How to Dress Well and Robert Delong, with Bleachers headlining.
+Subsequent festivals included the artists Carly Rae Jepsen, The 1975, Brian Fallon, Khalid, Titus Andronicus, Nicole Atkins, Hayley Kiyoko, Julien Baker, Japanese Breakfast, and others.

 Other projects

-Antonoff co-wrote the 2013 song "Brave" with Sara Bareilles after the two were introduced by Sara Quin of the band Tegan and Sara.
+Antonoff co-wrote "Brave" with Sara Bareilles after the two were introduced by Sara Quin of the band Tegan and Sara.
 Bareilles said to Billboard: "We met for breakfast one day, and I was just so enamored with him and his personality ...
-The first day we sat down together was the day we wrote 'Brave.'"
+The first day we sat down together was the day we wrote 'Brave'."
 Antonoff wrote the song about a friend's struggle to speak openly about his sexuality.
-The quickly written song was released on April 23, and by the end of June, "Brave" had sold 160,000 digital copies and peaked at number 61 on the Billboard Hot 100 chart.
-The music video for the song was viewed 1.1 million times on YouTube within a month of its release in May 2013, and by the start of 2015, had received nearly 39 million views.
-"Brave" was used by Microsoft to advertise its Windows tablet technology device.
+The quickly written song was released on April 23, 2013 and by the end of June, "Brave" had sold 160,000 digital copies and peaked at number 61 on the Billboard Hot 100 chart.

+He founded The Ally Coalition circa 2014 with his sister, Rachel Antonoff.
+It hosts an annual benefits concert, called "The Talent Show," which has raised more than $2 million to support LGBT issues.
 In 2015, he created a Google Play docuseries titled Thank You and Sorry, which combined scripted scenes and footage from Bleachers shows.
 It was released in six 15-minute episodes and included cameos from Lena Dunham, Rosie Perez, Olivia Wilde, Colin Quinn, and Jason Mantzoukas.
 Also in 2015, Antonoff portrayed the character Baby Goya in the comedy-drama film Hello, My Name Is Doris.

-In 2017, he also contributed to the production of Pink's seventh studio album, Beautiful Trauma, and produced St. Vincent's fifth studio album, Masseduction.

-In early 2019, he handled production on Brockhampton frontman Kevin Abstract's solo album, Arizona Baby.